 Lyme disease is an infectious disease caused by the organism Borrelia burgdorferi.
-The disease is spread by the bite of the Ixodes tick, which is normally transmitted to humans by the white dear.
-Lyme disease is most often seen in North- and mid-Western states such as Connecticut.
-The bite of the Ixodes tick results in spread of B. burgdorferi through the blood stream.
+The condition is spread by the Ixodes tick bite, which is typically transmitted to humans by the white dear.
+Lyme disease is most often seen in North-eastern and mid-Western states such as Connecticut and Wisconsin.
+The bite of the Ixodes tick results in the spread of B. burgdorferi through the blood stream.
 Patients often develop a characteristic bullseye rash (target rash) at the initial site of inoculation.
-They subsequently develop spread of the rash diffusely across the body (erythema migrans), followed by systemic flu-like symptoms.
+They subsequently create the rash spread across the body (erythema migrans), followed by systemic flu-like symptoms.

 Long-term complications include Lyme carditis (inflammation of the heart), which results in cardiac conduction abnormalities.
 Patients also frequently develop neurologic abnormalities and chronic migratory arthritis.

 Lyme disease is caused by the bacteria Borrelia burgdorferi, which is part of the spirochete family.
 This bacteria is hosted on the Ixodes tick, which frequently resides on white dear in the Northeastern and mid-Western United States regions.
 Once the Ixodes tick bites an individual, bacteria enter the circulation and disseminate widely.
 A characteristic rash called a bullseye or target rash develops at the bite location.
 As the bacteria spread, individuals develop a wide-spread rash over the body accompanied by systemic symptoms such as fever and malaise.
 The bacteria can infect organs such as the nervous system, heart, and joints.
 Untreated patients may develop chronic infection, which is frequently complicated by migratory arthritis, heart disease (carditis), cardiac conduction abnormalities, and peripheral neuropathy.